Privacy Policy

 6. Data sharing

-We do not sell your personal data with third parties for them to use for marketing purposes.
+We do not sell your personal data to third parties for them to use for marketing purposes.

 We will share your data with the particular member local hospice that you have chosen to support when you sign up to Local Hospice Lottery, so that the particular local hospice is aware of your support.
-We will also give you the opportunity, when you select the hospice you wish to support, to choose to receive communications from your chosen hospice.
+When you select the hospice you wish to support, we will also give you the opportunity to choose to receive communications by e-mail and text from your chosen hospice.
 Such communications will include updates on the difference your support is making, and other opportunities to support the hospice.
 You will only receive these communications if you specifically choose to do so when you sign up to enter our weekly draw and select your chosen hospice.
+Your chosen hospice may also contact you with similar communications by post and telephone, unless you opt-out when signing-up.

-We may allow our staff, consultants and/or external service providers acting on our behalf to access and use your personal data for the activities we have described above (e.g. to deliver mailings, to analyse data and to process payments).
+We may allow our staff, consultants and/or external service providers acting on our behalf to access and use your personal data for the activities described above (e.g. to deliver mailings, analyse data and process payments).
 We only permit them to use it to deliver the relevant service, and if they apply appropriate levels of security protection.

-For the purpose of promoting our careers and job adverts, as well as application services and applicant management, Local Hospice Lottery uses a third party provider, 360Resourcing.
+To promote our careers and job adverts, application services, and applicant management, Local Hospice Lottery uses a third party provider, 360Resourcing.

 All data entered by the user on the https://careers.localhospicelottery.org/ subdomain is stored and processed by 360Resourcing, on behalf of Local Hospice Lottery, in order to use their services.
 Users should review 360Resourcing’s privacy policy before continuing.

-We may need to disclose your personal data upon request to regulatory and government bodies as well as law enforcement agencies.
-We may also merge or partner with other organisations and in so doing, acquire or transfer personal data but your personal data would continue to be used for the purposes set out above.
+We may need to disclose your personal data upon request, or in accordance with our legal obligations, to regulatory and government bodies as well as law enforcement agencies (or e.g. as part of a legal process to protect our rights or the rights or safety of third parties).
+We may also merge with, partner with, or transfer all/part of our assets to other organisations and in so doing, may transfer your personal data as part of such merger, partnership or sale.

 7. Children’s data